The Power of the Dog (Savage novel)

 The Power of the Dog is a 1967 novel of Western fiction written by American author Thomas Savage.

 The story deals with bachelor brothers Phil and George, who live on a ranch in Montana, and the events following George's marriage.
 Phil looks with disdain at George's new wife, Rose, and her son Pete, after which dramatic events begin to unfold.

-In 2021, the novel was adapted into a film of the same name which went on to be nominated for several Oscars and renewed interest in the novel.
+In 2021, the novel was adapted into a film of the same name which went on to be nominated for 12 Oscars and renewed interest in the novel.

 Plot

 In Montana in 1925, bachelor brothers Phil and George Burbank run the family ranch together after their parents retire to Salt Lake City.
 Phil is an incredibly gifted man who is talented in all aspects of his life and is highly educated but chooses to live as a rough rancher.
 George is his less notable younger brother.

 While driving their cattle into the small town of Beech, Phil offends the widow Rose Gordon, a local businesswoman and hotelier whose doctor husband had committed suicide, when he makes a cruel comment towards her teenage son, Peter, calling him a sissy.
 When George goes to pay the bill he finds Rose weeping and he begins to visit her to make amends.
 Hearing of this, Phil writes to his mother hoping to break the two up.
 Instead George announces they have secretly wed.

 Rose soon moves into the ranch house with George, and Phil takes an instant dislike to her, believing her to be a conniving gold digger.
 He does all he can to make life unpleasant for Rose, who senses Phil's subtle animosity and struggles to adjust to her new life.

 Peter temporarily takes up residence at a boarding school in a nearby town but is brought out to the Burbank ranch during summer break.
 He approves of his mother's relationship with George but immediately finds himself antagonized by Phil after he accidentally stumbles across Phil naked in a private pond he uses for bathing.